Code-Institute-Submissions/CI-MilestoneProject-1/README.md

   - User Goals

-    - As a user, I wan't a clear understanding of the sites main purpose.
+    - As a user, I want a clear understanding of the sites main purpose.

-    - As a user, I wan't to be able to navigate to other sections and pages of the site to find more information about the organization.
+    - As a user, I want to be able to navigate to other sections and pages of the site to find more information about the organization.

-    - As a user, I wan't to be able to contact Code-Nect directly by finding their social media links or by sign-up form.
+    - As a user, I want to be able to contact Code-Nect directly by finding their social media links or by sign-up form.

-    - As a user, I wan't to know if the organization host any in person events.
+    - As a user, I want to know if the organization host any in person events.

   - Site Owner Goals